 Alternative 3 includes the potential relocation of the Paiute Pipeline outside the B-17 WDZ.
-As described in Section 3.1.3.2.2, constructing a new pipeline and removing existing pipeline could result in impacts on geological resources, including direct physical disturbance (e.g., excavating, grading, grubbing, and soil compaction) as well as soil contamination resulting from accidental spills of petroleum, oil, or lubricants.
+As described in Section 3.1.3.2.2 (Bravo-17), constructing a new pipeline and removing existing pipeline could result in impacts on geological resources, including direct physical disturbance (e.g., excavating, grading, grubbing, and soil compaction) as well as soil contamination resulting from accidental spills of petroleum, oil, or lubricants.
 It is assumed that staging and laydown areas would be located within the potential construction areas for the pipeline.
 It is estimated this could potentially disturb up to 146 acres.
 A follow-on, site-specific NEPA document would be required to analyze the impacts of any feasible relocation of the Paiute Pipeline, which would include analyzing potential impacts on geological resources.
 For this analysis, it is assumed that the pipeline route would avoid prime or unique farmland or farmland of statewide or local importance.
+These activities, including the separate NEPA analysis, would be completed by the appropriate local, state, or federal agencies.